 Jeff Buckley heard the song in the early '90s and began performing it at his shows in and around New York City.
 He included it on his 1994 debut album Grace, but the song didn't gain widespread attention until after Buckley's death in 1997, which sparked renewed interest in his work.
 Many artists took note of "Hallelujah" and recorded their own versions of the song.
 Many of these covers found their way into movies and TV shows, popularizing the song across a wide audience.

-"You saw her bathing on the roof, her beauty and the moonlight overthrew you" - Bathsheba, who tempted the king to kill her husband so he could have her.
+"You saw her bathing on the roof, her beauty and the moonlight overthrew you" - Bathsheba, whose husband was murdered by the king so he could have her.

-"She tied you to her kitchen chair, she broke your throne and she cut your hair" - Delilah, who cut off Sampson's locks that held his superhuman strength.
+"She tied you to her kitchen chair, she broke your throne and she cut your hair" - Delilah, who cut off Samson's locks that held his superhuman strength.

 "But remember when I moved in you and the holy dove was moving too" - This could be a reference to the divine conception and Mary.

 The lines referring to the immaculate conception can also be interpreted as having a sexual connotation: "And every breath we drew was hallelujah."